brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 9:00am - 10:45am: Add authentication with Firebase.

+* 10:45am - 11:00am: Add functionality so that only an authorized user can access Past Trips.

 <!-- Changing a future trip to a past trip approach:

 - Take info for future trip